Impact as big as life itself

 With the help of our corporate partners, people like you, we can reduce the rate of suicide in Australia.

 Our vision is for an Australia free of suicide.
 You and your organisation can be part of the solution.
 Lifeline needs the support of like-minded organisations to join us at the front line of suicide prevention.

 A partnership with Lifeline Australia can give organisations access to a national network of centres with local knowledge.
 We draw from our extensive community footprint to deliver practical support to individuals and communities across Australia via the network of:

 Unlock deep skill, experience and IP in mental health, crisis support and suicide prevention, through our training products, see our corporate training for more information.

-Operational for 57 years Lifeline is part of the fabric of Australia.
-Lifeline has built 89% community trust and 97% brand recognition.
+Operational for 59 years Lifeline is part of the fabric of Australia.
 We're committed to empowering Australians, individuals and communities, to be suicide-safe through connection, compassion, and hope.

 If you are interested in finding out more about corporate partnerships, please register your interest here and we will be in touch.

 Consider a corporate donation.
 Adopt Lifeline as your charity of the year.
 Fund a project, research, or crisis supporter that resonates with your values.
 True ownership and authenticity.